 All around New Orleans, you’ll notice blue bicycles, which are part of a city-wide bike-share initiative.
 For a small cost, you can hop on a bike at the stand nearest you (find out where here) and head on your journey.
 We’d recommend pedaling to the picturesque Esplanade Avenue, where you’ll pass by breathtaking Creole mansions, the historic Edgar Degas House, and eventually, end up at New Orleans City Park.
 Be sure to visit Le Musée de f.p.c. on Esplanade as well - a stunning house museum that is the only museum of New Orleans’ Free People of Color.
 The museum preserves these stories of New Orleans - 300 years of black history and culture.

 New Orleans Museum of Art is a sight in itself - the beautiful building sits besides Big Lake in City Park and beckons any traveler looking for an art fix.
-But an often overlooked gem is the free Sydney and Walda Besthoff Sculpture Garden that sits beside NOMA.
+But another gem is the FREE Sydney and Walda Besthoff Sculpture Garden that sits beside NOMA.
 Over 60 sculptures by renowned global artists live here and serve as constant inspiration to Bayou St. John residents, and the travelers who seek out the garden as well.
+A major expansion was completed in 2019 and is worth checking out.

 Bayou St. John isn’t named arbitrarily - the neighborhood’s namesake waterway is perhaps the highlight of this Mid-City micro-neighborhood.
 The bayou makes for a tranquil place to picnic, watch the sunset, or toss a frisbee.
 Most notably, you can easily rent kayaks or paddle boards (try here or here) and get on the water yourself, taking in views you’ll only find in this neighborhood.